SquareGPS/navixy-api/docs/panel-api/resources/dealer/activation_code.md

 # Activation code

-API calls for interacting with activation codes used for device registration.
+API calls for managing activation codes used in device activation.

 ## Activation code object